 Overview

-With our model, our goal is to estimate the extent to which detection of new species over time is related to the new species’ phylogenetic similarity to (or distance from) species that were already detected at previous timepoints.
+With our model, our goal is to estimate the extent to which recruitment of new species over time is related to the new species’ phylogenetic similarity to (or distance from) species that were already recruited at previous timepoints.
 Our Statistical Model describes the probabilities of detecting new species over time.
 We use our model with empirical data via Simulations, where we re-sample the empirically detected species using our model with known parameter values, to produce surrogate datasets.
 Specifically, we fix and record the model’s dispersion parameter (D), which determines the extent to which species with a close relative are preferentially added to the surrogate community (or, conversely, if species without a close relative are preferred).
 Our Parameter Estimation compares the empirical pattern of species detection to that of the surrogate datasets (which have known D values), in order to determine which value of D best describes the empirical data.
 Hypothesis Testing is done by comparing empirical data to repeated simulations under the neutral model, which is D=0.
 We describe the bioinformatic and technical details of this process in our Analysis section, and make our code available to others in the Code and Data section.

 Statistical Model